kaalam/document.source/jazz_reference/pages/reference_server_setup.md

 ---
-title: Server internals and setup
+title: Server Internals and Setup
 summary: Some extra materials for Jazz developers besides the doxygen website with some explanations and references
 sidebar: mydoc_sidebar
 permalink: reference_server_setup.html